 How are claims calculated?

 The first step in almost all personal injury claims is for the Personal Injury Assessment Board to assess the claim and revert with a value of the claim.
-In doing so, the Injuries Board will use the Book of Quantum to value the claim.
+In doing so, the Injuries Board will look to the Judicial Council’s personal injury guidelines to value the claim.

-The Book of Quantum give us a guideline of a value for the injury you have sustained but there are other factors that may be taken into account when making a claim, such as:
+The Judicial Council’s guidelines give us an estimate of the compensation you may receive following your claim but there are also other factors that may be taken into account when making a claim, such as:

 - Loss of earnings, past and future